AnasAAhmed/Assignment-6-Smart-Customer-Support-Bot/README.md

 The agent is designed to answer a set of predefined math questions such as:

-- "What is the weather in shangai?"
-- "What is two plus three?"
+- "What is your policy?"
-- "what is the weather in islamabad and what is 4 + 4?"
+- "check order status of order 123?"

 ---